wp-plugins/contact-us-page-contact-people/readme.txt

 = Contact Us Page =

-The plugin when installed auto creates a stunning contact us page with these features:
+The plugin when installed auto creates a stunning contact us page with this huge list of features:

 * Enable/Disable Google Location Map - Show main location and each profiles location on map.
 * Create unlimited Contact Profile Cards.
 Display each person, department, store or branch office on a profile card.